-4. Raise the Door
+4 Raise the door

-- A. Raise the door into the doorway, and refer to the shop drawings to know how high off the finished floor it needs to be. - B. Use a chain hoist or a forklift to raise the door into position within the frame.
-Make sure to use a padding material to protect the finish on the door from the chain or the lift's arms.
+- A. Place two counterweight plates in the threshold to give you space to level the door with shims after you raise it. - B. Use a chain hoist or a forklift to raise the door; use padding to protect the finish on the door.